Right Here (SWV song): Original and remixed song

 The original version of "Right Here" was released in August 1992.
 It peaked at number eight on the US Billboard Hot R&B Singles chart.
 Group member Tamara "Taj" Johnson wrote and performed the bridge to the original song, which would result in her first (of many) co-writing credits on SWV songs.

-The "Human Nature" remix done by Allen "Allstar" Gordon (and credited to Teddy Riley) samples Michael Jackson's 1982 hit "Human Nature".
-The group revealed in a 2014 interview that they initially did not like Teddy Riley's “Human Nature” remix because they felt it was too boring and would not be a hit.
+The Human Nature remix done by Allen "Allstar" Gordon (and credited to Teddy Riley) samples Michael Jackson's 1982 hit "Human Nature".
+The group revealed in a 2014 interview that they initially did not like Teddy Riley's Human Nature remix because they felt it was too boring and would not be a hit.
 The remix spent seven weeks at number one on the Billboard Hot R&B Singles chart, as well as three weeks atop the Rhythmic Top 40 chart.
 It became one of the longest running number-one R&B singles of 1993.
 It also peaked at number two on the Billboard Hot 100 chart."
 It also reached the top ten in Europe, including the United Kingdom, where it peaked at number three in September 1993.

-"Right Here (Human Nature Remix)" appears on the soundtrack and in the film Free Willy (1993).
+The remix appears on the soundtrack and in the film Free Willy (1993).
 The first verse of the Human Nature remix varies slightly from the original version, and the rapped bridge is omitted.
 The remix also features a young Pharrell Williams chanting "S..., Double, U...
 To The V!" during the song.
 This became a common "call" during the group's concerts.

-"Right Here [Human Nature Remix]" was later remixed again for SWV's EP The Remixes as a more obvious mash-up with the song's sample, "Human Nature" by Michael Jackson, whose vocals are featured in the remixed duet.
-The "Human Nature" remix has also been sampled by the late rapper 2Pac on the track "Thug Nature" from Too Gangsta for Radio (2001).
+The remix was later remixed again for SWV's EP The Remixes as a more obvious mash-up with the song's sample, "Human Nature" by Michael Jackson, whose vocals are featured in the remixed duet.
+The Human Nature remix has also been sampled by the late rapper 2Pac on the track "Thug Nature" from Too Gangsta for Radio (2001).
 R&B singer Chris Brown's song "She Ain't You" (2011) samples Michael Jackson's "Human Nature" and a portion of SWV's remixed version.
 Human Nature was also sampled by Nas in the hit song "It Ain't Hard to Tell" on his debut album Illmatic (1994).

 Critical reception

 Larry Flick from Billboard magazine felt the original version of "Right Here" has a "rigid funk/R&B beat-bottom" that "marks an intriguing contrast to loose, personality-driven vocals" by Cheryl Gamble, and remarked that she is further supported by "En Vogue-style backing vocals and a sassy rap break" by Tamara Johnson.
-An editor from Complex described the Human Nature Remix as "pure genius."
+An editor from Complex described the Human Nature remix as "pure genius."
 Alan Jones from Music Week gave it four out of five, noting that "this widely-bootlegged melding of a track" is released with Michael Jackson's blessing.
 He added, "The samples of his emoting transforms what was a fairly ordinary track into a genuine chart contender.
 The girls warble effectively and pleasingly, and can only benefit from the association."